-Also known as “men” in Japanese, noodle is the staple food of the Japanese, well as an integral part of the Japanese cuisine.
-Many people view noodles as a convenient food, and the different varieties of the noodles can be served with salads, as stir-fried foods, in soups, or with dipping sauces.
+Many people view noodles as convenient comfort food, and the different varieties of the noodles can be served with salads, as stir-fried foods, in soups, or with dipping sauces.

-Ramen is thin, curly wheat noodles.
-They are the most famous noodles and mostly eaten in a well seasoned broth (a typical ramen dish) with pork, mushrooms, corn and an egg.
+Ramen is the most popular type of noodles and is mostly enjoyed in a well-seasoned broth (a typical ramen dish) with pork, mushrooms, corn, and an egg.

-Ramen noodles are made out of wheat flour, water, salt, and kansui, or a type of limy water.
-Before being rolled, the dough first rises.
-It is believed that ramen noodles are imported from China, and are also known as Chuka soba at times.
+Ramen noodles are made out of wheat flour, water, salt, and kansui, or a type of alkaline water.

 - Tonkotsu soup – this soup has a cloudy white color, and it’s a thick broth that’s made out of pork bones.